 It is important to recognise that assertiveness is a learned behaviour and so, to be successful, it requires practice.
 It is also important to acknowledge that assertiveness does not mean always getting what one wants, and that there might be a need for compromise.
 One person’s rights should not be protected at the expense of those of another.

 Study topics include: effective communication; confidence and assertiveness; self-limiting beliefs and negative self-talk cycles; congruence and rapport; work and assertiveness; body image; dealing with anger; how to say ‘no’ and mean it.

 Module 1: Recognising and Understanding Communication Styles: passive, aggressive, passive-aggressive and assertive communication styles.
 What does your non-verbal communication say?
 Giving and receiving feedback.
 Exploring the origins of your relating style.

 Module 2: Managing Your Stress Barrier: understand how stress may become a barrier to achieving your goals; explore effective methods of managing stress; explore the importance of strong relationship skills; learn how to use a range of assertiveness techniques; active listening.

 Module 3: Stepping Out of Your Comfort Zone: explore the importance of self-belief, learn about the beliefs that can help you to achieve success, explore the idea of a comfort zone, learn how to use affirmations effectively.

 Module 4: A Whole Life Approach: explore key assertiveness skills, develop more strategies that allow you to change the way you think about problems, learn more about the holistic approach to well-being.

 Enrol now and begin studying within two hours.

-Spring offers now extended until 10th June – Pay in Full: only £130 -(normal price
+Summer offers run until 15th July – only £130 -(normal price

 Paypal is a secure, accessible way to pay.
 You do not need have a paypal account to use this method.